Murder of Bobbie Jo Stinnett: Execution

-Montgomery was executed by lethal injection on January 13, 2021, at the United States Penitentiary in Terre Haute, Indiana.
+Montgomery was eventually executed by lethal injection on January 13, 2021, at the United States Penitentiary in Terre Haute, Indiana.
 When asked if she had any last words, she replied: "No." She was pronounced dead at 1:31 a.m.
 EST.

 Montgomery became the first female federal prisoner executed in 67 years, the first woman executed in the United States since Kelly Gissendaner in 2015, and the first person executed in the United States in 2021.
 Only three other women have been executed by the U.S. federal government: Mary Surratt, by hanging in 1865; Ethel Rosenberg by electric chair in 1953; and Bonnie Heady by gas chamber, also in 1953.
 Montgomery's execution was followed a day later by Corey Johnson, and three days later by Dustin Higgs.
-They were the last three executions under the presidency of Donald Trump, occurring in a lame-duck period.
 All three were carried out by the United States federal government, each being controversial for a variety of reasons.

-Jessica Lussenhop of the BBC stated that most Skidmore residents supported Montgomery's execution.

 In her final days, Montgomery had kept a calendar marked with Joe Biden's inauguration date.
 Joe Biden had promised to enact a moratorium on capital punishment at the federal level.
+True to his promise, Biden enacted the moratorium on July 1, 2021.

+In 2023, one of Montgomery's attorneys admitted that Montgomery's legal team had briefly considered taking her off the medications she was on to stabilize her mental health.
+The intent was for Montgomery to "go absolutely psychotic" in her team's attempt to postpone her execution by "proving mental fragility exacerbated by sexual abuse in childhood."
+The attorney stated, "Ultimately, we weren't going to do that to her."

 Aftermath

+Victoria Jo Stinnett, the daughter of Bobbie Jo Stinnett, is still alive today.
+After surviving the tragic events of 2004, she was raised by her father, Zebulon Stinnett, with support from extended family members, near the town of Maitland, Missouri, a mere ten-minute drive from Skidmore.
+The family has maintained a private life, and Victoria Jo has not spoken publicly about the incident.
+As of the latest available information, they continue to reside in Missouri.
 Members of the Nodaway-Holt High Class of 2000 have a yearly memorial donation drive for Stinnett.

+Montgomery's step-brother and first husband died on November 19, 2021, having lived in Dewey, Oklahoma at the time of his death.
+Kevin Montgomery is still alive and still resides in Melvern, KS.

+Since the murder, Stinnett's house at 410 W Elm Street has been left vacant.
+As of 2024, it is in poor condition and has been stripped of the interior walls.